 Select all the parts of our text and click on Effect → 3D → Extrude & Bevel…

 Set up each of the parameters for the X, Y and Z axes to suit your needs, as this will greatly depend on the cut you've done, as well as the chosen word.
+Besides you can change the depth of the extrusion to your taste.

 Once it is to your liking, press OK.